 This research guide is designed to point students to resources dealing with the works of the Gawain-Poet available through the Gumberg Library (and beyond).
 The "Gawain-Poet" is the name scholars have given to the anonymous poet who wrote the Middle English masterpiece Sir Gawain and the Green Knight.
 A second masterwork is attributed to him (or her?), the poem known as "Pearl," and so some scholars call this author the Pearl-Poet.
 The Gawain-Poet is said to have written three other important poetic works: "Cleanness" (also known as "Purity"), "Patience", and "St. Erkenwald."
 This poet, while a contemporary of Chaucer, who was bringing rhyme into English poetry, was part of the Alliterative Revival, writing in a style employing alliteration, which was more characteristic of English poetry before Chaucer.

 Books are important for getting detailed, in-depth information about a topic.
-While the Gumberg Library's collection mainly consists of printed books, we have a growing number of electronic books.
-To learn how to access electronic books, click here.
+Gumberg Library's collection consists of printed books, number of electroniand an even larger number of electronic books, both formats of which can be identified through this guide.

 Criticism - The links below will search the online catalog, for books about these subjects (secondary works)

 Texts - The links below will take you to texts of the poems by the Gawain-Poet

 In this box you will find introductory books, companions, and encyclopedias to provide you with basic information on the Gawain-Poet, his times, and each of his works.
 Most are printed books that may be borrowed from the library.
 Click a book title to check on its availability.
 Electronic books are indicated as such.